Do You Feel Like You Have A Hunchback?

 • Chronic neck and back pain

-• Breathing issues: a hunched position compresses your lungs
+• Breathing issues: A hunched position compresses your lungs

 • Poor balance: Increasing fall risk as we age